 Also it is hard to find "honest" Tesla people.
 Almost all of them either don't know how their "range" works or straight up lie.
 I.E they will just quote the advertised range and tell you it costs $4 to fill up.
 When they in fact only go from say 60% charge to 80%.

-You really have thought this all out.max225 wrote: ↑Wed Nov 03, 2021 6:31 pm One thing to mention is actually TESLA tires.
+max225 wrote: Wed Nov 03, 2021 6:31 pm One thing to mention is actually TESLA tires.
 The performance tires on pizza cutters cost upwards of 2k for a set of 4... and they last 20k miles... so that means... you use 10cent PER MILE in tires... same amount as electricity.

 however the 18s, cost $600... a whopping 1/3rd of the performance tires.
 Literally the stupid wheels make a tesla 2x as expensive to operate.